 And it is instantaneous.
 There is no slow process of healing with this cure.
-It's not like the medical science of this age.
+It doesn't take days or months or years to get better.
 It's a miracle of God's grace.

 Which can be hard for us to accept.
 Because, I think, we expect it to be more difficult.
 We expect that there's going to be some long grueling process.
 By which we claw our way out of sin and death.
-Some long, painful treatment for the illness of our soul.
+Some long, painful recovery for the illness of our soul.